Access to your rented home for repairs and inspections

 Access for painting and home improvements

-Painting and decorating are not repairs unless your landlord needs to do this after fixing something in your home.
-For example, repainting after fixing a leak.
+Painting and decorating are not repairs.
+Your landlord does not have to do this unless it's to deal with damage after fixing something in your home.
+For example, repainting after a leak.

 Bigger jobs such as a new kitchen, bathroom or windows are not usually repairs unless this is the only way a problem can be fixed.

-Check your tenancy agreement for what it says about allowing access for improvements.
+Check your tenancy agreement for what it says about your landlord's access for improvements.

-You might have to allow access for improvements if your tenancy agreement says so.
+You might have to let your landlord in if your tenancy agreement says so.
 But your landlord should not use this as a reason to disturb or harass you.

 If your landlord wants to redecorate before you leave